casanova-lab/AGAIN/README.md

 ### Reference datasets
 Due to the file size limit in GitHub, please download the [AGAIN reference datasets](http://hgidsoft.rockefeller.edu/AGAIN/standalone.html) and put them into your AGAIN folder.

-To use the latest version-2, please download and replace the reference datasets.

 ### File Format
 **Input:** Variants in VCF format, with 5 mandatory and tab-delimited fields (CHROM, POS, ID, REF, ALT).